ETF education

 2

-The key to ETF creation and redemption is that it typically avoids the cash transactions used by mutual funds that may trigger capital gains distributions and the resultant tax bill for investors.
-Now, let’s dive into the basics of ETF creation and redemption.
-During the creation process when demand for the ETF exceeds supply, the AP delivers a basket of securities held in the ETF to the issuer in exchange for a creation unit.
-In a redemption, however, the process is reversed and the AP receives a basket of securities while the ETF manager takes back a creation unit.
-Putting it all together, ETF shares are designed to be quickly created or redeemed elastically without cash transactions to help meet supply and demand in the marketplace.
+During the creation process, when demand for the ETF exceeds supply, the AP delivers a basket of securities held in the ETF to the issuer in exchange for a creation unit.
+In a redemption, however, the process is reversed.
+The AP receives a basket of securities while the ETF manager takes back a creation unit.
+ETF shares can be quickly created or redeemed elastically without cash transactions to help meet supply and demand in the marketplace.

 Since these transactions happen in shares (in-kind) and not in cash, there are typically no capital gains.
-What’s more, current tax law states that capital gains are not recognized at the time of the transaction and are thereby not considered a taxable sale.
-In practice, the ETF creation and redemption structure may create meaningfully different after-tax returns between an ETF and an index-tracking mutual fund — even if both track the same index.
+What’s more, current tax law states that capital gains are not recognized at the time of the transaction and thereby not considered a taxable sale.
+The ETF creation and redemption structure may create meaningfully different after-tax returns between an ETF and an index-tracking mutual fund — even if both track the same index.

 Tax Image